jedelman8/nxos-ansible/README.md

 n9k3
 n9k4

+[wan]
+boston  mgmt_ip=10.1.10.1
+nyc  mgmt_ip=10.1.20.1
+sjc
+rtp
+richardson

 ```

-In this example, the hosts file was saved as the file name `hosts`.
-The full path for this file is `/home/cisco/nxos-ansible/hosts`.
+Feel free to take a look at the `hosts` file.
+Since you cloned the repo, just make sure you are in the `nxos-ansible` and issue the command:

+`cisco@onepk:~/nxos-ansible$ cat hosts`

+You should see what is shown in the text above.
+If you are only testing with a single switch, you can remove all other 9k# hosts from the inventory file.
+If you don't, you'll get errors below as you run through the examples.

+> Note: You can disregard the `wan` section.
+That'll be used in an upcoming example.

-> Note: the names in the hosts file should match what you have in DNS, the `/etc/hosts/` file, or the mgmt IP Address of the switch.
+> Note: the names in the hosts file should match what you have in DNS, the `/etc/hosts/` file, or it can just be the mgmt IP Address of the switch.

-The same play could have used `hosts: spine` instead of `hosts: n9k1` in order to automate n9k1, n9k for all tasks in a given play or `hosts: all` to automate all hosts.
+The same play could have used `hosts: spine` instead of `hosts: n9k1` in order to automate n9k1, n9k2 for all tasks in a given play or `hosts: all` to automate all hosts.

 > Note: you may have noticed `{{ inventory_hostname }}` in the playbook.
 Double curly braces are used to reference variables and it's worth noting that `inventory_hostname` is an internal / built-in Ansible variable.
 This variable is equivalent to the hostname as defined in the hosts file as the hosts get iterated through to execute the set of tasks in the playbook.
 In this previous example, this means that `n9k1` would get sent to the Ansible module during the first task run, `n9k2` for the second run, and so on, etc.

-> Note: names are not required for the Cisco modules.
+> Note: names are not required for the modules.
 IP Addresses work just fine too if DNS or the hosts file isn't defined.

 ### Executing Ansible Playbooks